 Summer School

-The summer school is a part of the on-going collaboration between the German Historical Institute London and the Ludwig Maximilian University, Munich.
+The summer school is a part of the on-going collaboration between the German Historical Institute London and the Ludwigs-Maximilian University, Munich.
 The course convenors are Professor Alexander Engel (LMU Munich) and Dr Indra Sengupta (GHI London).

-The course will take place at LMU Munich on 3 - 6 September 2024.
+The course will take place in London on 29 July – 1 August 2025.
 It is aimed at advanced BA or MA students of history or other related subjects at all German universities.
-An interest in the history of the British Empire and the history of capitalism is desirable.
+An interest in the history of the British Empire and the history of capitalism and/or environment is desirable.

 Please note: Selected participants will be expected to attend all the classes.
 The course language is English and participants will be required to study the mandatory readings (around 15 chapter/article length pieces) to prepare for the classes.
 The readings will be sent out a few weeks ahead of the course.

-Please apply in writing by Friday 12 April with the following documents:
+Students outside LMU, please apply in writing by Friday 7 March with the following documents:

 - A cover letter of 1-2 pages explaining why you wish to take part in the summer school;